1

 Below are common health insurance terms.
 Please consult with your plan for specific plan benefits.

 • Through the Basic Health Program, states can provide coverage to individuals who are citizens or lawfully present non-citizens, who do not qualify for Medicaid, CHIP, or other minimum essential coverage and have income between 133 percent and 200 percent of the federal poverty level (FPL).
+People who are lawfully present non-citizens who have income that does not exceed 133 percent of FPL but who are unable to qualify for Medicaid due to such non-citizen status, are also eligible to enroll.

 • A percentage of costs that you pay for covered health care services usually after you’ve paid your deductible.